streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 Install `substreams-sink-files` by using the pre-built binary release [available in the official GitHub repository](https://github.com/streamingfast/substreams-sink-files/releases).

-Extract `substreams-sink-files` into a folder available in your PATH.

-The binary file is installed in your GO_PATH, typically \$HOME/go/bin.
-Make sure this folder is included in your PATH environment variable.
+Extract `substreams-sink-files` into a folder and ensure this folder is referenced globally via your `PATH` environment variable.

 ### Accompanying code example

-The accompanying code example for this tutorial is available in the `substreams-sink-tool` respository.
+The accompanying code example for this tutorial is available in the `substreams-sink-files` respository.
 The Substreams project for the tutorial is located in the `docs/tutorial/` directory.

 Run the included `make codegen` command to create the required protobuf files.